antedebaas/restic-scheduler/README.md

 tail -f /var/log/restic-scheduler/default.jsonl
 ```

-### Stdout Format
-Structured log events sent to stdout for log aggregation systems like ELK stack or Prometheus.

 ### Logfile Format
 Structured log events saved to profile-named files in the statistics directory.
+All formats also output to stdout for log aggregation systems like ELK stack or Prometheus.

 ### Statistics Commands